oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The claim `_sd_alg` indicates the hash algorithm used by the Issuer to generate the digests as described in (#creating_disclosures).
-When used, this claim MUST appear at the top level of the SD-JWT payload.
-It
-MUST NOT be used in any object nested within the payload.
+When used, this claim MUST appear at the top level of the SD-JWT input claim set.
+It MUST NOT be used in any object nested within the input claim set.
 If the  `_sd_alg` claim is not present at the top level, a default value of `sha-256` MUST be used.

 The hash algorithm identifier MUST be a hash algorithm value from the "Hash Name